slaydenriley/portfolio/README.md

   </p>
 </div>

+## Overview

+Well, this is finally it.
+After a year and a half of hacking away at Flatiron’s online self-paced software engineering course, I’ve finished my last project.
+The crux of the course.
+A “magnum opus.”
+The most frustrating, bug-ridden $%#$@#….well, nevermind.
+I DID IT!

+For my final project, I decided to build something that would help kickstart my career in web development.
+Using a Rails API backend and React + Redux on the frontend, I created my very own portfolio website to showcase my previous work at Flatiron, my blog posts, and my future work as a developer.

+That’s right, my portfolio project is a portfolio. 🤯

 ## The Backend

 On the backend, you'll find Ruby on Rails.
 This app requires Ruby 3.0.0 and Rails 6.
 To get this running locally: